ARE WE GOING TO LET THIS FOREVER CHANGE THE FABRIC OF OUR CITY?

 This is the WRONG solution for Morgan Hill!
 We understand distribution is a necessary part of an e-commerce economy.
 The big issue is irresponsible placement of these facilities close to homes, schools, and existing traffic zones.

 We've researched the negative effects these facilities have on cities like our own.
 Just look at So-Cal’s Inland Empire.
 Neighborhoods are forever ruined by decision-makers spellbound by the dollar signs projected by developers.
 Now they have huge industrial warehouses dwarfing residential areas, horrible roadways, and a steady flow of lawsuits from residents suffering from cancer and other serious health issues.
-We've also highlighted some of the best news and government articles regarding effects on infrastructure, environment and economics to back up our assertion that these projects will have a serious detrimental impact on our community.
+We've also highlighted some of the best news and government articles regarding effects on infrastructure, environment and economics to back up our assertion that

 After looking closely at plans and potential impacts, we believe these projects defy all principles of responsible growth here.
 Furthermore, they are not consistent with the long-term General Plan for growth in our city.
 The Morgan Hill General Plan, Zoning Code, and Economic Blueprint represent endless hours of work by residents of our city.
 We want city leaders to show by action, not just words, that these guiding documents are respected and followed.